The Ricoh Group aims for continuous improvement based on the values embodied in The RICOH Way.

-- Ricoh has established a set of common rules that must be followed - the Ricoh Group Standards (RGS) - and ensures adherence to these rules across the Group.
+- The Ricoh Group Standards (RGS) have been established as a set of common rules for all Ricoh Group employees to follow, and adherence to these rules across the Group is ensured.

-- Ricoh has developed a basic disclosure policy to ensure that the corporate information it releases is accurate, timely and comprehensive, and set up the Disclosure Committee, an independent body charged with verifying the process, to prepare the information to be disclosed.
+- A basic disclosure policy has been established to ensure that corporate information released by the Group is accurate, timely and comprehensive.
+Also Disclosure Committee has been set up as an independent body charged with verifying the preparing process of the information to be disclosed.

 - Integrated internal audits (J-SOX* audit, financial audit, operational audit, etc.) are conducted to ensure the reliability of our financial reports, improve operational efficiency, confirm compliance to laws and regulations, and to confirm that risk management measures are being implemented properly.

-- The Ricoh Group has deployed its own Fraud Risk Management (FRM) program that includes a check for fraud risk.
-We have adopted a check sheet and use tools to detect anomalies within large volumes of data in the integrated internal audit.
+- The Fraud Risk Management (FRM) program of the Ricoh Group has been deployed to prevent fraud risk and adopts a check sheet and tools to detect anomalies within large volumes of data in the integrated internal audit.

 - *Financial Instruments and Exchange Law of Japan requires listed companies to disclose the assessment of effectiveness of their internal control over financial reporting.
 The legislation is considered the Japanese version of the Sarbanes-Oxley Act (SOX) enacted in the United States and known as "J-SOX".